frontenddogma/css-optimization-basics/manuscript/mindsets.md

 # Development Mindsets

-We all know the adage, “Give a man a fish, and you feed him for a day.
-Teach a man to fish, and you feed him for a lifetime.”
+We all know the adage, “Give a man a fish, and you feed him for a day; teach a man to fish, and you feed him for a lifetime.”
 To me, we feed developers for a lifetime by teaching and cherishing certain _mindsets_.
-They are not enough, _per se_, but I view them as the foundation that decides where we’re headed with our work and our careers; they’re not all related to CSS optimization—that would be odd for us web developers—, but they’re so useful, let’s look at the key ones.
+They aren’t enough, _per se_, but I view them as the foundation that decides where we’re headed with our work and our careers; they’re not all related to CSS optimization—that would be odd for us as web developers dealing with many different technologies—, but they’re so useful, let’s look at the key ones.

 ## Do One Thing Really, Really Well